A practical guide to Gorgias webhooks for support automation

 The most direct route is using Gorgias's own HTTP integration feature.
 This is where you tell Gorgias to send its webhook data straight to an API endpoint that your company controls.

-This approach gives you total freedom, but it’s definitely not for everyone.
+This approach gives you total freedom, and it’s a great fit for teams with developer resources.
 It requires a developer to build and maintain a public API that can catch the data from Gorgias.
 You have to configure the URL, pick your triggers (like "ticket created"), and set the HTTP method in your Gorgias settings.

 The no-code method: Using platforms like Zapier or Pipedream

 To avoid the coding route, many teams use no-code tools like Zapier, Pipedream, or Mesa.
 These platforms act as a go-between.
-They give you a special URL to use in Gorgias and then let you build workflows with a visual, drag-and-drop editor.
+They provide a special URL for Gorgias and then let you build workflows with a visual, drag-and-drop editor.

 This is a great option for simple, A-to-B workflows.
 For example: "When a Gorgias ticket is made, add a row to a Google Sheet."
-It makes automation accessible to team members who aren't developers.
+It makes automation accessible to more members of your team.

-Whether you code it yourself or use a no-code tool, older webhook setups have a few shared weaknesses:
+Whether you use custom code or a no-code tool, standard webhook setups have a few characteristics to keep in mind:

-The automations you can build with webhooks are incredibly valuable, but the process doesn't have to be so clunky.
-Instead of just connecting apps together, a modern AI platform can work as an intelligent brain for your helpdesk, giving you all the power of automation without the technical mess.
+The automations you can build with webhooks are incredibly valuable, and the process can be even more efficient when paired with AI.
+Instead of just connecting apps together, a modern AI platform can work alongside Gorgias as an intelligent brain, giving you all the power of automation with less technical overhead.

 This is exactly what eesel AI does.
-It's built to deliver the benefits you want from webhooks, but in a way that’s smarter and much easier to manage.
+It's built to complement the benefits of Gorgias webhooks in a way that’s even easier to manage.

-You can forget about waiting for a developer to build an endpoint or spending a day clicking around in a no-code builder. eesel AI has a one-click Gorgias integration that gets you up and running fast.
+You can skip the wait for custom endpoints or complex no-code builders. eesel AI has a one-click Gorgias integration that gets you up and running fast.
 You can connect your helpdesk and other knowledge sources all by yourself.

 Total control with AI actions

-Instead of setting up a webhook to ping an external API, you can set up an "AI Action" right inside the eesel AI platform.
-The AI doesn’t just respond to a simple trigger; it actually understands the conversation and can be taught when to perform certain tasks, like:
+Instead of setting up a manual webhook to ping an external API, you can set up an "AI Action" right inside the eesel AI platform.
+The AI works within the Gorgias ecosystem to understand the conversation and perform tasks like:

 Test it out with confidence

-This is where an AI-first approach really changes the game.
-Before you turn your AI agent on, you can run it in a simulation mode. eesel AI will test its logic against thousands of your past Gorgias tickets and show you exactly how it would have handled them.
-This gives you a clear forecast of its impact and lets you fine-tune its behavior before it ever interacts with a live customer, something you just can't do with a classic webhook.
+This is where an AI-first approach really adds value.
+Before you turn your AI agent on, you can run it in a simulation mode. eesel AI will test its logic against your past Gorgias tickets and show you exactly how it would have handled them.
+This gives you a clear view of its impact and lets you fine-tune its behavior within the Gorgias environment before it ever interacts with a live customer.

 Automate smarter, not harder

-Gorgias webhooks are a great tool for building a more efficient support operation.
-They let you bridge the gap between your helpdesk and the other tools you rely on every day.
+Gorgias webhooks are a fantastic tool for building a more efficient support operation.
+They let you bridge the gap between your industry-leading helpdesk and the other tools you rely on every day.

 Take the next step

-Ready to bring powerful, AI-driven automation to your Gorgias helpdesk without the pain of manual webhooks?
-Start your free eesel AI trial and see for yourself how quickly you can automate your support.
+Ready to bring powerful, AI-driven automation to your Gorgias helpdesk?
+Start your free eesel AI trial and see for yourself how quickly you can enhance your support workflows.---

 Frequently asked questions